rhatdan/docker-rbac/README.md

 ### Additional Constraints
-The permissions and roles defined above should cover most typical situations, but some more unusual scenarios may require additional constaints be placed on users or roles.
+The permissions and roles defined above should cover most typical situations, but some more unusual scenarios may require additional constraints be placed on users or roles.
 Suppose, for example, it was desired to make subjects in a Developer role unable to perform State operations on containers created by subjects in an Ops role, to prevent production services from being interfered